 Built in 1910, the Kellogg residence was originally designed for use as a boathouse, and was later converted into a residential home.
-The current owners decided to raise the house 6′ to 8′ and completely demolish and rebuild the first floor area, while preserving the second floor construction.
-Initially, the owners were unable to find a contractor to perform the required jacking procedure for the house lift due to poor soil conditions and limited access to install a new foundation.
+The current owners decided to raise the house 6′ to 8′ and completely demolish and rebuild the first-floor area, while preserving the original second floor construction.
+Initially, the owners were unable to find a contractor to perform the required jacking procedure for the house lift due to poor soil conditions, a fragile older structure and limited access to install the new foundation.

 - Location: Bay Head, NJ 08742